2 ways to List environment variables in command line windows

 This will output the environment variables list to the output.txt file.

-Please note that administration permission is required to run this command, Otherwise, it gives Access is denied.
+It’s important to note that administrative permission is required for this command, or it will result in an Access is denied

 If you want to filter the list, you can use the below command with the keyword